latolukasz/beeorm-doc/docs/plugins/log_table.md

 ```

 :::tip
-As you can see you must also add `crud-stream` tag which instruct [CRUD stream](/plugins/crud_stream.html) plugin
-to track entity changes as events in `beeorm-crud-stream` stream.
+In addition to the `log-table` tag, it's also necessary to add the `crud-stream` tag.
+This informs the [CRUD stream](/plugins/crud_stream.html) plugin to track changes to the entity as events in the `beeorm-crud-stream` stream.
 :::

-You can also change the tag name using plugin options:
+You can also customize the tag name using the `TagName` option in the plugin options:

 ```go{1,5}
 pluginOptions := &log_table.Options{TagName: "enable-log-plugin"}